rstudio/shiny/_includes/tutorial/inputs-and-outputs.md

 Next we need to define the server-side of the application which will accept inputs and compute outputs.
 Our server.R file is shown below, and illustrates some important concepts:
 * Accessing input using slots on the `input` object and generating output by assigning to slots on the `output` object.
 * Initializing data at startup that can be accessed throughout the lifetime of the application.
-* Using a reactive function to compute a value shared by more than one output.
+* Using a reactive expression to compute a value shared by more than one output.

 The basic task of a Shiny server script is to define the relationship between inputs and outputs.
-Our script does this by accessing inputs to perform computations and by assigning reactive functions to output slots.
+Our script does this by accessing inputs to perform computations and by assigning reactive expressions to output slots.

 Here is the source code for the full server script (the inline comments explain the implementation technqiues in more detail):